 When college students begin their studies, they often become autonomous adults for the first time.
 With the ability to make decisions for themselves comes the stress and anxiety of figuring out what they want and who they are.
 Colleges can encourage and embrace student autonomy by helping them set personal and professional goals through self-assessments and mandatory events.

-Some colleges also choose to set up mentoring programs, where students can ask questions about living independently or ask for help whenever needed.
+Some colleges also set up mentoring programs, where students can ask questions about living independently or ask for help when needed.
 When students feel more comfortable living on their own and making decisions for themselves, they are more likely to continue with their education.

 Keeping students involved in extracurricular activities or active leadership roles in the college community can help improve student retention.
 Outside of regular college classes, friendships and groups enrich the student experience while reducing the chance of boredom or potential disengagement.

-To prevent dropouts from happening, community colleges can encourage at-risk students to explore different extracurriculars and groups on campus.
+To prevent dropouts, community colleges can encourage at-risk students to explore different extracurriculars and groups on campus.
 Help them get involved by hosting a campus club fair or setting up booths to promote other activities.
 More students will find community and friendship when colleges encourage learning and promote clubs often.

 Flexible schedules should also include accessible virtual classes and online programming.
 For commuting students with full-time work obligations, the availability of virtual classes can be a game changer.
-You are sure to improve student retention by offering flexible schedules and classes.
+You can improve student retention by offering flexible schedules and classes.

-Watermark assists community colleges and universities with student retention and dropout prevention by providing reliable data collection, measurement services, and analysis software.
+Watermark assists higher education institutions with student retention and dropout prevention by providing reliable data collection, measurement services, and analysis software.
 Using our assessment, accreditation, learning outcomes, and research services will improve your college programs for student dropouts.